Crowdliness/.github/lists/NatLanguageML.md

 **In order to efficiently, effectively and rapidly scale, it is imperative to understand the fundamentals better ... or else, we end up automating a complete shitstorm that is impossible to clean up.**

-Thus we start off by revisiting [O'Reilly's collection on Natural Language Processing](https://learning.oreilly.com/topics/natural-language-processing/) and [Jon Krohn](https://github.com/jonkrohn)'s [Expert Playlist on Machine Learning](https://learning.oreilly.com/playlists/a40ea8fe-994d-4370-8b29-0d6c0f519a89/) ... this can rapidly take us into the overwhelming task of attempting to stay somewhat current reading and trying out hundreds of different proven Transformer and Diffuser models [and variations on those models] that we can find on Hugging Face Hub and in other corners of the interwebs.
+Thus we start off by revisiting [O'Reilly's collection on Natural Language Processing](https://learning.oreilly.com/topics/natural-language-processing/) and [Jon Krohn](https://github.com/jonkrohn)'s [Expert Playlist on Machine Learning](https://learning.oreilly.com/playlists/a40ea8fe-994d-4370-8b29-0d6c0f519a89/) ... this can rapidly take us into the overwhelming task of attempting to stay somewhat current reading and trying out hundreds of different proven Transformer and Diffuser models [and variations on those models] that we can find on Hugging Face Hub and in other corners of the interwebs ... as we understand, we can automate and improve the lower level execution, but it still helps us if we think of a general roadmap for studying semiotics and computational linguistics to better understand cognitive neuroscience of human crowds.

-## NLTK / The Python development community
-1. Language Processing and Python
-2. Accessing Text Corpora and Lexical Resources
-3. Processing Raw Text
-4. Writing Structured Programs
-5. Categorizing and Tagging Words
-6. Learning to Classify Text
-7. Extracting Information from Text
-8. Analyzing Sentence Structure
-9. Building Feature Based Grammars
-10. Analyzing the Meaning of Sentences
-11. Managing Linguistic Data
-12. The Evolving Language Challenge

 ## Phonology and Morphology
+*How does the CROWD process information?* OR *How can we better achieve our objectives in knowledge engineering by using the constantly-learning crowd to more effectively process information?* We start by understanding the fundmentals of very fundamental stuff ... getting to very first principles of what underlies our assumptions when we analyze things from a *ab initio* or first principles approach.
 Computational approaches to the study of sound patterns and word structures typically use a finite state toolkit.
 Phenomena such as suppletion and non-concatenative morphology are difficult to address using the string processing methods we have been studying.
 The technical challenge is not only to link NLTK to a high-performance finite state toolkit, but to avoid duplication of lexical data and to link the morphosyntactic features needed by morph analyzers and syntactic parsers.

 ## Lexical Semantics
 This is a vibrant area of current research, encompassing inheritance models of the lexicon, ontologies, multiword expressions, etc, mostly outside the scope of NLTK as it stands.
 A conservative goal would be to access lexical information from rich external stores in support of tasks in word sense disambiguation, parsing, and semantic interpretation.